10 days of horror: The killings that stunned small-town Pennsylvania

 "I am still encouraged by the pace of the investigation, but as you can imagine, it's just massive in scope," Weintraub said.

-"Take the biggest (investigation) you've ever seen and multiply it by a million," Weintraub added later.
+"Take the biggest (investigation) you've ever seen and multiply it by a million," he later added.

 Although Weintraub names Dinardo as a "person of interest" in the disappearances, he cautions that Dinardo is not accused of any crimes related to the investigation.